codepath/android_guides/Handling-Scrolls-with-CoordinatorLayout.md

 ```

-Add an `app:layout_behavior` to a RecyclerView or any other View capable of [nested scrolling] (i.e. [NestedScrollView](http://stackoverflow.com/questions/25136481/what-are-the-new-nested-scrolling-apis-for-android-l)).
+Add an `app:layout_behavior` to a RecyclerView or any other View capable of [nested scrolling] such as [NestedScrollView](http://stackoverflow.com/questions/25136481/what-are-the-new-nested-scrolling-apis-for-android-l).
 The support library contains a special string resource `@string/appbar_scrolling_view_behavior` that maps to [AppBarLayout.ScrollingViewBehavior](https://developer.android.com/reference/android/support/design/widget/AppBarLayout.ScrollingViewBehavior.html), which is used to notify the `AppBarLayout` when scroll events occur on this particular view.
 The behavior must be established on the view that triggers the event.

 ```xml
  <android.support.v7.widget.RecyclerView